guoyikai2000/DAP/README.md

 # DAP
-Code of "DAP: Enhancing AI-generated Text Detection via Dynamic Adversarial Paraphrasing"
+Code of "Dynamic Adversarial Paraphrasing via Multi-Objective Fusion for Robust AI-Generated Text Detection"

 > **DAP** is a co‑evolving framework that alternately improves a *detector* and a *generator* so that the detector becomes robust against dynamically generated adversarial paraphrasings.